jarad/stat401A/lab/lab01.md

 SAS instructions
 ---
 1. Start SAS 9.3.
-1. Paste the following into the editor window.
+1. Paste the code below into the editor window.
+1. Click on the Run button (looks like a person running).
 {% highlight bash %}
 DATA case0101;
   INFILE 'U:/401A/sleuth3csv/case0101.csv' DSD FIRSTOBS=2;